 She has also stayed in disabled cabins on cruise ships where the queen-sized bed could not convert to twins or where room for a wheelchair transfer was only available on one side of the bed.
 Depending on the needs and preferences of wheelchair-bound travelers, certain bed configurations might be unacceptable.

-Kerper notes that it's important to find out the exact details of what the accessible cabin can offer and what it does not to know if it will work for you.
+Kerper notes that it's important to find out the exact details of what the accessible cabin can offer, so you know if it will meet your needs.

 Are any solo cruise cabins wheelchair accessible?